 Our external partnerships are also extremely important and through our partnerships with local, regional, national and international organisations, we are able to ensure that we contribute to the development of happier, healthier, more sustainable communities and that our students develop the ability to apply their knowledge and skills to real world sustainability challenges.
 UWE Bristol’s strong links with the Bristol Green Capital Partnership provide many opportunities for students to volunteer, undertake live projects, work with a variety of organisations to help to build a happier, healthier Bristol.
 Skills Bridge is a mechanism for external organisations to connect with and draw upon the skills of students via placement, internship, project, volunteering and other opportunities.

 Partnerships between staff

 Education for Sustainable Development encompasses knowledge and skills development and the encouragement of a global, future-facing world view.
 This requires provision of opportunities to both learn about global challenges and to engage in real world experiences.
-At UWE Bristol, our academic staff work across discipline boundaries, between teaching and research, with our Employability and Enterprise teams, with UWE Volunteering, with student experience teams and with our Students’ Union to ensure that our students have multiple and various opportunities to develop knowledge, skills and attributes aligned to sustainability literacy and action.
+At UWE Bristol, our academic staff work across discipline boundaries, between teaching and research, with our Careers and Enterprise teams, with UWE Volunteering, with student experience teams and with our Students’ Union to ensure that our students have multiple and various opportunities to develop knowledge, skills and attributes aligned to sustainability literacy and action.